Be in the Know

 During the creation of his Contrology system, Joseph Pilates devised six key principles that he believed were absolutely essential for creating better health through exercise.

-Mat-based Pilates comprises of a core set of 34 exercises which primarily focuses on strengthening and stabilising the all-important core region.
-In the main, these 34 exercises are often too difficult for most exercise participants to be able to perform in their entirety, and so it is common for mat Pilates sessions to breakdown these movements into simpler and less intense exercises.
+Mat-based Pilates comprises of a core set of 34 exercises which primarily focus on strengthening and stabilising the all-important core region.
+These 34 exercises are often too difficult for most exercise participants to be able to perform in their entirety, and so it is common for mat Pilates sessions to break these movements down into simpler and less intense exercises.

-All Pilates exercises, irrespective of whether they are performed on a mat, or using apparatus like the reformer, Cadillac, trapeze, chair or barrel, seek to achieve the same fundamental goal, which is to develop complete coordination of mind, body and to some extent, spirit.
+All Pilates exercises, irrespective of whether they are performed on a mat, or using apparatus like the reformer, Cadillac, trapeze, chair or barrel, seek to achieve the same fundamental goal – to develop complete coordination of mind, body and to some extent, spirit.

-Concentration – Pilates believed that complete and absolute concentration was an important part of the mind-body connection.
-By allocating sufficient mental and cognitive energy to the exercise, Pilates believed that a wider range of physical and health benefits could be realised by his students.
+Pilates believed that complete and absolute concentration was an important part of the mind-body connection.
+By allocating sufficient mental and cognitive energy to the exercise, he felt that a wider range of physical and health benefits could be realised by his students.

-Breathing – Correct breathing is an integral component of Pilates practice.
+Correct breathing is an integral component of Pilates practice.
 Focused breathing with deep exhalations helps to activate the muscles, re-oxygenate the blood and cleanse and invigorate the body.
-In Pilates, lateral breathing techniques are usually used to direct air participants breathe out during effort and breathe into the core on release.
+In Pilates, lateral breathing techniques are usually used to direct participants to breathe out during effort and breathe into the core on release.

-Precision – Joseph believed precision was more important than repetition and that more benefits can be derived from correct form than anything else.
-The use of force has no place in Pilates because movements should be initiated in a controlled manner, and with an accurate range and flight of motion.
+Joseph Pilates believed precision was more important than repetition and that more benefits can be derived from correct form than anything else.
+The use of force has no place in Pilates, because movements should be initiated in a controlled manner with an accurate range and flight of motion.

 The Pilates reformer, which visually looks like an old-fashioned bed frame, was originally called the ‘Universal Reformer’ because of its wider application to exercise.
-Originally made from wood, now the reformer has a number of different designs and is often made from wood, plastic and aluminium, or a combination of all three.
+Originally made from wood, the reformer now has a number of different designs and is often made from wood, plastic or aluminium, or a combination of all three.